MicahElliott/flowrist/README.md

 - `◊` is the "regic" (repeat/magic) key that does _repeats_ for some (most) and _magic_ (multi-letter macros) for others (a few)
-- this isn't great for SFBs according to the analyzers, but it's tuned for a reverse-symmetric-stagger keyboard where SFBs can be good (rolls)
+- this isn't great for SFBs according to the analyzers, but it's tuned for a reverse-symmetric-stagger keyboard where SFBs can actually be good rolls
 - the `z` I end up using is actually a `gk` combo (and works surprisingly well)
 - `q` is an extra pinky key instead of `shift` (`v` or `m` also work there but busy pinkies)